tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Many commands are invoked by two or more keystrokes (for examples, look up `:h g`,`:h z`, `:h ctrl-w`, or `:h [`), but in most cases, the first keystroke merely acts as a **prefix** for the second.
 These commands don’t initiate Operator-Pending mode.
 Instead, we can think of them as namespaces that expand the number of available command mappings.
 Only the operator commands initiate Operator-Pending mode.

 Why, you might be wondering, is an entire mode dedicated to those brief moments between invoking operator and motion commands, whereas the namespaced com-mands are merely an extension of Normal mode?
 Good question!
 Because we can create custom mappings that initiate or target Operator-Pending mode.
 In other words, it allows us to create custom operators and motions, which in turn allows us to expand Vim’s vocabulary

+## Files

+### Open Files and Save Them to Disk

+The `:edit` command allows us to open files from within Vim, either by specifying an absolute or a relative filepath.

 ## Vim settings